 - RE follows the Derbyshire Agreed Syllabus, with standalone lessons taught weekly in Reception, Year One and Year Two.

-- PE is also taught discretely, following Real PE Games and Gymastics planning to develop physical skills.
+- PE is also taught discretely, following Complete PE Games and Gymastics planning to develop physical skills.
 Key stage one pupils have two quality PE lessons per week, additional to 45 minutes of daily outdoor, active play.

 - PSHE/RSE is taught weekly in school, following the Jigsaw scheme from Reception upwards.